Start with the player's current mouthpiece and map from there.

 Classic vs Prana vs Unity — Low Brass

 Same philosophy as trumpet, with one key difference: most Monette low brass is made in Prana configuration by default.
-Unity is the recommended starting point for players on non-Monette production instruments.
+Unity is often the most approachable starting point for players on non-Monette production instruments.
 Classic is less common in the trombone/tuba catalog.
-If a player has tension habits, Unity is more forgiving than Prana.
+For players adjusting from standard production equipment, Unity can feel easier to settle into than Prana.

 Body Weight Options